 It starts with our space.
-Where many high schools produce shows in large auditoriums designed in some cases 60 years ago, we produce in spaces that many of today’s Chicago theatres choose, and are extremely lucky to be able to perform at The Theatre School at DePaul University through our academic partnership with DePaul University.
+Where many high schools produce shows in large auditoriums designed in some cases 60 years ago, we produce in the type of space that many of today’s Chicago theatres choose, and are fortunate to have our academic partners at The Theatre School at DePaul University collaborate in its architectural design.
 Live theater is a two-way, reciprocal event.
 Our actors get immediate knowledge of how they are doing and can make the adjustments necessary to connect and correct their performances with an audience honestly.
 Having an auditorium that seats thousands may have its benefits, but it can often create bad habits for young artists too.
 Once bad habits begin, they become difficult to unlearn.

 Why doesn’t your theater look like a "regular"high school theater?

 Have you been to the kinds of theaters that began in Chicago and keep the Chicago-style of theater so unique and alive?
 Most of them are what are called storefront and black box spaces with no more seats than our spaces hold.
 They produce edgy stories where the characters’ desperations and obstacles are

 apparent from the moment the lights come on.
 As audience members, we know this because we can actually see them breathe, and think, and change right in front of us.
 In many cases we could almost touch them.
 By having this dynamic, this intimacy, even small stories have intensity about them.
 They are not easily glossed over, rushed through, or watered down for an academic or high school setting.
 As audience members, we

 want to see the real thing.
 As actors we want to learn how to deliver it.

 Doesn’t this closeness with the audience make the actors mess up?